Account vs. Masked vs. Random Aliases

 Sarah wants to separate her personal identity from her online accounts:

-Account Catch-All: newsletters@sarah.domain.com, service@sarah.domain.com (linked to her identity)
+- Account Catch-All: newsletters@sarah.example.com, service@sarah.example.com (linked to her identity).

-Masked Alias Catch-All: social@domain.com for reddit@social.domain.com, x@social.domain.com (completely anonymous)
+- Masked Alias Catch-All: social@example.com for reddit@social.example.com, x@social.example.com (completely anonymous).

-Masked Alias Catch-All: stores@domain.com for amazon@stores.domain.com, bestbuy@stores.domain.com (shopping privacy)
+- Masked Alias Catch-All: stores@example.com for amazon@stores.example.com, bestbuy@stores.example.com (shopping privacy).

 ⚖️ Detailed Comparison